DeLoSoCode/DeLoSo/README.md

 Where 'DeLoSoforVivado' includes the main file 'DeLoSoforVivado_main.py' for detecting optimization bugs in the Vivado logic synthesis tool.

 Similarly, in 'DeLoSoforYosys,' the main file 'DeLoSoforYosys_main.py' is used to detect optimization bugs in the Yosys logic synthesis tool.

+The example is a test case sample that we randomly generated using verismith.
 ***

 ### Here are the details of these bugs